HersheyTaichou/CIS-Benchmarks/README.md

 ## Licenses

 The CIS Benchmarks are, at last check, covered by a Create Commons "Attribution-NonCommercial-ShareAlike 4.0 International" License.
-The current license for the benchamrks and other CIS programs can be found at their site:
+The current license for the benchmarks and other CIS programs can be found at their site:

 [Center for Internet Security Terms and Conditions](https://www.cisecurity.org/terms-and-conditions-table-of-contents)